 - Read system state;

 - Compare current state with desired state – keep in mind that we’re dealing with data structures, and implementing a recursive data structure diff is a simple programming exercise;

 - Tell the device to implement the differences between current and desired state.

 Obviously this approach only works if the device is able to (A) generate current state as a data structure and (B) accept differences as a data structure and implement them.

-Even if you have to deal with devices that use arcane data manipulation languages (DML) like Cisco IOS configuration syntax you can use tools like napalm-yang that parse the configuration into a data model, create a difference between two data models, and transform the differences back into configuration commands.
+Even if you have to deal with devices that use arcane data manipulation languages (DML) like Cisco IOS configuration syntax you can use tools like (now long gone) napalm-yang that parse the configuration into a data model, create a difference between two data models, and transform the differences back into configuration commands.

 The CRUD Hell